ASaiM/hmp_mock_tests/doc/report/report.md

 To compare taxonomic and functional results of both datasets, we used the comparative analysis workflows available with the ASaiM framework (Supplementary material 1).

 To check the taxonomic results, we checked that each expected organism can be found using same tools and databases than in ASaiM.
 A dataset is then built for each reference genome.
 To build these datasets, the reference genome of each expected organism is randomly cut in smaller sequences such as the size distribution of sequences is identical to the one in SRR072232 databaset after quality control and dereplication, with same sequence number.
-Taxonomic assignation for each dataset is then extracted using MetaPhlAN [@truong_metaphlan2_2015;@segata_metagenomic_2012], as in ASaiM.
+Taxonomic assignation for each dataset is then extracted using MetaPhlAN [@truong_metaphlan2_2015;@segata_metagenomic_2012].

 ## Comparison of *EBI metagenomics* results and ASaiM results

-The first step in comparison of *EBI metagenomics* results and ASaiM results is the comparison of rRNA sequences extracted with both methods to determine if similar rRNA sequences are found with both methods.
+The first step in the comparison of *EBI metagenomics* results and ASaiM results is the comparison of rRNA sequences extracted with both methods to determine if similar rRNA sequences are found with both methods.
 We first compare the extracted rRNA sequences using the names of the corresponding raw sequences.
 However, rRNA sequence extraction process is executed after quality treatment and dereplication in both pipelines.
 Some duplicated sequences were then eliminated during dereplication process and the pool of sequences are then not comparable using only their names.
-To compare rRNA sequences, we run Blast [@camacho_blast_2009] on rRNA sequences found with *EBI metagenomics* against rRNA sequences found with ASaiM.
+To compare rRNA sequences, we run blastn 2.2.31 [@camacho_blast_2009] on rRNA sequences found with *EBI metagenomics* against rRNA sequences found with ASaiM.
 Sequences are considered as similar between both pipelines if the similarity percentage is higher than 98\% on more than 98\% of the sequence length and if the e-value is below 1$\cdot 10^{-16}$.
 We also compare to expected rRNA sequences: we run SortMeRNA with same parameters as in ASaiM but with a database made of rRNAs extracted from the reference genomes of the expected organisms.

 In ASaiM framework, *MetaPhlAn* computes the relative abundance of clades only on assigned reads.
 No count is made of non assigned reads unlike *EBI metagenomics* pipeline.
 To compare relative abundances between both pipelines, we focus on relative abundances computed on OTUS or reads with a complete taxonomic assignation from kingdom to family.
 These results are also compared to relative mapping-based abundances.